This is the manifesto of enlightened individualism.

 The Social Complotists

-Social complotists (mis)interpret all major events as manipulated by some mysterious power that be behind the scenes, almost always to the detriment of the masses.
+Social complotists (mis)interpret all major events as manipulated by some mysterious power that hides behind the scenes, almost always to the detriment of the masses.

 The disempowering frame is that the complotist, and you, are almost always part of that credulous, powerless mass.